Grisgram/gml-raptor/example-projects/gml-raptor-demo/notes/!_NEW_GAME_README_!/!_NEW_GAME_README_!.txt

 		- Start the game

-		- In the Browser press Shift-Ctrl-I (inspect) and look at the Source of index.html
+		- In the Browser inspect the site and look at the Source of index.html

 		- In line ~82/83 you find something like that:
 		  <script type="text/javascript" src="game/default-game.js?AWDAC=1242070312"></script>